Doom-Utils/iwad-patches/doom.wad/README.txt

 Ultimate Doom level set (episode 4 can't be chosen on the device) and uses a modified shareware TITLEPIC image.

+Bethesda also rereleased the “PSN” version with DOOM Eternal, which can be found in your DOOMEternal/base/classicwads folder.

 ud-to-pwad.vcdiff is special.
 It will create a PWAD version of Ultimate Doom, containing only the levels and demo lumps.
 It may be used in conjunction with Freedoom to see what the levels turn out like